Physician Assistant, M.M.S.

 Performance Standards

 In addition to expectations for professional behavior, PA students must also meet academic standards.
-The academic expectation is that all PA students maintain a minimum cumulative GPA of 3.0 and perform at or above 70 percent on exams and other graded components.
+The academic expectations are that all PA students maintain a minimum cumulative GPA of 3.0 and perform at or above 70 percent on exams and other graded components.

-The complex nature of medicine and the condensed educational time frame of the PA Program combine to create a curriculum that is very rewarding, yet also rigorous, time-consuming and intense.
-Whether engaged in classroom and lab activity, reading and studying, or clinical rotation obligations, students should assume they will be involved in program requirements all day, every day for the duration of the program.
+The complex nature of medicine and the condensed educational time frame of the PA program combine to create a curriculum that is very rewarding, yet also rigorous, time-consuming and intense.
+Whether engaged in classroom and lab activity, reading and studying, or clinical rotation obligations, students should plan to be involved in program requirements all day, every weekday and some weekends for the duration of the program.
 It is recommended that students do not work during the 27 months they are enrolled in the program.
-Additionally, students may not work for the PA program nor serve as instructional faculty or clinical/ administrative staff.
+Additionally, students may not work for the PA program nor serve as instructional faculty or clinical/administrative staff.

 Technical Standards